The Guide To YouTube SEO Ranking

-Without titles, descriptions and tags, no one would have a clue what your video is about.
+Without titles, descriptions and tags, no one would have a clue what your video and/or your YouTube channel is about.
 These three factors allow the audience to understand more about what the video is about and helps dictate whether or not the video will receive a click or not.

 Seemingly the most important, the title should be able to encourage the audience to click on your video by explaining what the video is about in a simple sentence.
 Try to avoid making your title too long as YouTube will averagely display the first 46 characters (obviously depends on what characters are being used) and then cut it off with ellipses, stopping the viewer from seeing the full title.

 Size isn’t the only important thing here people, but also what the title contains.
 Keywords are vital to include.
 The other points will also mention this but by including the related keywords to your video’s content, you are stressing to YouTube what the video is about and are proving to the platform that you are a trustworthy source of content.